uaineteine/GitPusher/README.md

 A source control productivity booster.
 This program stores your current development branch and remote, both committing and pushing all changes with a single argument input.
 This is ideal for rapid commits and pushing when the development becomes intense.

-* Note this program is in beta, bugs are to be expected until full release.
+**Note:** this program is in beta, bugs are to be expected until full release.

 ## Getting Started